Sed: Other sed commands

 Complex sed constructs are possible, allowing it to serve as a simple, but highly specialized, programming language.
 Flow of control, for example, can be managed by the use of a label (a colon followed by a string) and the branch instruction b, as well as the conditional branch t.
 An instruction b followed by a valid label name will move processing to the command following that label.
 The t instruction will only do so if there was a successful substitution since the previous t (or the start of the program, in case of the first t encountered).
-Additionally, the { instruction starts a subseqence of commands (upto the matching }); in most cases, it will be conditioned by an address pattern.
+Additionally, the { instruction starts a subsequence of commands (up to the matching }); in most cases, it will be conditioned by an address pattern.

 sed used as a filter

 Under Unix, sed is often used as a filter in a pipeline: